-Supply shortages, surging materials prices and difficulty in hiring qualified staff have stalled the manufacturing sector’s recovery.
+Supply shortages, surging material prices and difficulty in hiring qualified staff have stalled the manufacturing sector’s recovery.
 Indeed, output in the sector hasn’t risen since April.

-A shortage of raw materials is a problem across the industry, and the impact is most obvious in the automotive sector, where a lack of semiconductor chips has meant that output is still about 25% lower than it was in February 2020, before the pandemic.
+A shortage of raw materials is a problem across the industry, and the impact is most obvious in the automotive sector, where a lack of semiconductor chips has meant that output is still about 17 per cent lower than it was in February 2020, before the pandemic.

 Manufacturers starting to pass on costs

 However, manufacturers have been able to pass on an increasing portion of these costs.
-Producer output price inflation, which measures the prices of goods leaving factory gates, has risen from 0.3% y/y in January to 6.4% in September.
+Producer output price inflation, which measures the prices of goods leaving factory gates, has risen from 0.3 per cent year on year in January 2021 to 9.6 per cent in January 2022.
 That suggests that the impact on manufacturing firms’ profitability probably isn’t as bad as the surge in costs implies.

-What’s more, the manufacturing sector is ramping up investment in response to the shortages of labour and materials and the changing economy.
-Investment grew by 8% q/q in Q2 and was 1% higher than before the pandemic.
+The good news is that the manufacturing sector is ramping up investment in response to the shortages of labour and materials and the changing economy.
+Investment was 2.3 per cent higher than before the pandemic in Q3 2021.
 Stronger investment should feed through into higher productivity, which, in turn, should result in more competitiveness and profitability.
 It is particularly encouraging to see investment above pre-pandemic levels given the cashflow issues being felt by many across the sector.

 Interest rates will rise, but not by much

 Many manufacturing firms have accumulated significant amounts of debt during the pandemic and are concerned about the impact of interest rises on their ability to service that debt and to borrow to invest.
-Indeed, the Bank of England has strongly hinted that interest rates will rise in the next few months and financial markets are expecting interest rates to rise from 0.1% to 1.0% by the end of 2022.
+Indeed, the Bank of England has strongly hinted that interest rates will continue to rise in the next few months and financial markets are expecting interest rates to rise from 0.5 per cent to 2.0 per cent by the end of 2022.

-There are two key points here.
-The first is that once interest rates do start to rise, they will only do so gradually, and they will remain very low by historical standards.
+The crisis in Ukraine and the sanctions on Russia have thrown the outlook for interest rates into disarray as the Bank of England will have to weigh the surge in inflation against significantly lower economic growth.
+But there are still two key points worth making.
+The first is that interest rates will rise only gradually, and they will remain very low by historical standards.
 Secondly, and more importantly, real interest rates, which take inflation into account, will remain negative for a long time yet.
-This will create fertile conditions for manufacturing firms to invest in the productivity-enhancing technology needed to survive and thrive in the ultra-competitive post-pandemic economy.
+This will create fertile conditions for manufacturing firms to invest in the productivity-enhancing technology needed to survive and thrive in the ultra-competitive post-pandemic economy